phantasm66/mtarep/README.md

 **rbls**

-    The list of RBL/DNSBL's you want mtarep to check your MTA IP addresses against.
+    The list of RBL/DNSBL's you want mtarep to check your MTA public IP addresses against.
 The format of each of these must be the RBL/DNSBL hostnames that are queried for listings (eg: bl.spamcop.net)

 **provider_block_strings**